JohnDoe-collab-stack/RevCHAC/README.md

 ## 4. Turing–Gödel meta-context

 The next part formalises an abstract Turing–Gödel setting in Lean.
+This is purely meta-theoretic: the structures and theorems are stated over abstract types and not instantiated inside the file.

-### 4.1.
-First version: `TuringGodelContext`
+### 4.1. `TuringGodelContext`

 In the inner `MetaTheorem` section, the file defines: